 Instructional and Research Facilities

 Department facilities include teaching and research laboratories, seminar room, GIS computer facility, student lounge, and reference collection of artifacts and specimens kept in our Gabel Museum.
 Additional computer facilities and instructional/research equipment are available through the Center for Remote Sensing, the only such center in the world that emphasizes archaeological applications.
-The International Center for East Asian Archaeology and Cultural History is located at 650 Beacon Street.
-Department faculty edit journals and newsletters whose editorial offices are included in or near the department quarters: the Journal of Field Archaeology and the regional Journal of East Asian Archaeology.
-The headquarters of the Archaeological Institute of America, the American Journal of Archaeology, the American Center of Oriental Research (ACOR), and the American Schools of Oriental Research (ASOR) are located nearby at 656 Beacon Street in Kenmore Square.
+The Journal of Field Archaeology is edited by a member of the department faculty.
+The International Center for East Asian Archaeology and Cultural History is located at 650 Beacon Street, and the headquarters of the Archaeological Institute of America, the American Journal of Archaeology, the American Center of Oriental Research (ACOR), and the American Schools of Oriental Research (ASOR) are located nearby at 656 Beacon Street in Kenmore Square.

 In addition to archaeological materials in Mugar Memorial Library, there is an important collection of archaeology books and journals in the Stone Science Library, which primarily serves the Department of Archaeology and the Center for Remote Sensing.
 The collection is on the fourth floor, where reserve readings for advanced archaeology courses are housed along with computers, online catalogs, archaeology bibliography reference works, maps, and other archaeology reference materials.

-The Boston University Archaeology Club (BUAC), organized by undergraduate majors, offers opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
+The Boston University Archaeology Club, organized by undergraduate majors, offers opportunities for students to socialize, meet visiting scholars, visit museum collections, and learn about fieldwork opportunities.
 The club has regular meetings and is open to majors and nonmajors.